Jasper-Johansen/data_analysis_using_julia/README.md

 1. The correlation data indicates that sleep and exam grades are weakly correlated.
 Students with sleep less than and greater than 7 hours of sleep showed small negative correlations, suggesting a narrow advantage for students with an average of 7 hours of sleep.
 2. The positive slope between Hours Studied and Exam Scores indicates that increasing study hours is associated with higher scores achieved by students, at least moderately.
+3. According to the bar plot, there is a strong correlation between parents' educational level and their children's academic scores.
+Students with parents who have higher levels of education tend to achieve better scores on academic assessments.